osoc22/project-inspector-widget/scraper.md

 ![product highlighted](img_doc/product_highlighted.png)
 ![product highlighted code](img_doc/product_highlighted_code.png)

-In the example above, you can see that the following code would get you a Node referencing to every product.
+In the example above, you can see that the following code would get you a Node referencing to every product. ('div.js-product-list' being our selector)
 ```javascript
 document.querySelectorAll('div.js-product-list')
 ```